Chris Smith, Baron Smith of Finsbury

-Early life
+Early life and education

 Chris Smith was born in Barnet, London, and educated at George Watson's College in Edinburgh and Pembroke College, Cambridge.
-At Cambridge he gained a first class honours degree in English, and a PhD with a thesis on Coleridge and Wordsworth.
-He attended Harvard University as a Kennedy Scholar, and was president of the Cambridge Union Society.
+At Cambridge he gained a first class honours degree in English, and a PhD degree with a thesis on Coleridge and Wordsworth; he was also president of the Cambridge Union Society.
+Furthermore, he attended Harvard University as a Kennedy Scholar.

 Member of Parliament

 He worked for a housing charity and became a councillor in the London Borough of Islington.
 He came third at Epsom and Ewell in the 1979 general election before narrowly winning the seat of Islington South and Finsbury at the 1983 general election, defeating George Cunningham, who had ultimately defected to the Social Democrats from Labour.
 Cunningham stood again at the 1987 general election when Smith retained the seat.

 In 1984, he became Britain's first gay MP to choose to "come out".
 There had been several gay MPs before this whose homosexuality had been common knowledge in some circles, including their constituents in some cases, but they had not been completely open about it.
 (In 1975 Maureen Colquhoun had been effectively "outed" by press revelations.)
 During a rally in Rugby, Warwickshire, against a possible ban on gay employees by the town council, Smith began his speech: "Good afternoon, I'm Chris Smith, I'm the Labour MP for Islington South and Finsbury and I'm gay."
 This was unscripted, and the decision to include it in his speech was made at the last minute.
 He immediately received a standing ovation from most of the audience.

 He became an opposition whip in 1986, a shadow Treasury minister from 1987 to 1992, and shadowed the environment, heritage, pensions and health portfolios between 1992 and 1997.